 Ready to remove one more thing from your daily task list?
 We’ve rounded up the best automatic cat litter box options below.
 We start with the fully automated boxes and get into the human-powered mechanized boxes in the second half of the list.

-- Uses odor absorbing crystal litter that’s lighter and doesn’t track outside the litter box
+- Use with ScoopFree’s own crystal litter (lavender, original, or sensitive)—it’s lightweight and doesn’t track outside the litter box

-- Included health counter tracks how often your pet uses the box so you can keep track of changes
+- A health counter (included) monitors how often your pet uses the box so you can see any changes in litter box habits

 - Ideal for one to two (but no more than three) average-sized cats that are at least 6 months old